MicrosoftDocs/fabric-docs/docs/data-engineering/author-notebook-with-vs-code.md

 :::image type="content" source="media\vscode\update-notebook-diff.png" alt-text="Screenshot showing update notebook diff.":::

 You can update the code/markdown cell on the left side to address the difference.
-After the conflict/difference are all addressed, you should click the “Merge” button at the top right corner of the windows to confirm the merging is done.
+After the conflict/difference are all addressed, you should select the “Merge” button at the top-right corner of the windows to confirm the merging is done.
 Before clicking “Merge”, the notebook will stay in the “Conflict” mode.

 :::image type="content" source="media\vscode\update-notebook-merge.png" alt-text="Screenshot showing update notebook merge.":::